19. Integration with Kubernetes

 19.2.1.
 Calico

-Robin enhances Kubernetes networking with Calico CNI plugin driven network address assignments and enables a fully distributed network architecture scaling smoothly for any size of deployment (in terms of number of PODs).
+Robin CNP enhances Kubernetes networking with Calico CNI plugin driven network address assignments and enables a fully distributed network architecture scaling smoothly for any size of deployment (in terms of number of PODs).
 Moreover this driver enables policy based networking wherein which ingress/egress policies for Pods can be set up.
-In addition Robin integrates with Calico Typha in order to scale Kubernetes clusters beyond 50 nodes in size by minimizing the calico-node, present on every node given the daemonset nature of the Calico CNI plugin, pod’s impact on the Kubernetes API server datastore.
+In addition Robin CNP integrates with Calico Typha in order to scale Kubernetes clusters beyond 50 nodes in size by minimizing the calico-node, present on every node given the daemonset nature of the Calico CNI plugin, pod’s impact on the Kubernetes API server datastore.
 This in turn improves the performance of the cluster.

 19.2.2.
 Open vSwitch

-Robin provides flat networking support with Open vSwitch (OVS) network driver based CNI IP address allocations to Robin application workloads thereby allowing users to access applications from outside the Robin cluster via a Kubernetes NodePort.
+Robin CNP provides flat networking support with Open vSwitch (OVS) network driver based CNI IP address allocations to Robin application workloads thereby allowing users to access applications from outside the Robin cluster via a Kubernetes NodePort.
 This driver is clearly the preferred choice if applications need to be accessed by external services.
-Robin also provides dual stack networking support with OVS allowing users to assign both Ipv4 and Ipv6 addresses to their application workloads.
+Robin CNP also provides dual stack networking support with OVS allowing users to assign both Ipv4 and Ipv6 addresses to their application workloads.
 This flexibility can be an advantage depending on application requirements.

 19.2.3.
 SR-IOV

-Robin discovers SR-IOV NICs alongside their Virtual Functions as part of the discovery process (more details available here) and accounts for them similarly to any other compute resource.
+Robin CNP discovers SR-IOV NICs alongside their Virtual Functions as part of the discovery process (more details available here) and accounts for them similarly to any other compute resource.
 As a result, Robin supports NUMA awareness for applications not only in terms of memory and CPU but also with regard to VF’s from SR-IOV NICs that are within the NUMA boundary.

 Some additional features that complement SR-IOV support include:

-• Robin has the ability to bind a DPDK driver to a VF associated with a POD.
+• Robin CNP has the ability to bind a DPDK driver to a VF associated with a POD.
 The user can specify this kernel driver whilst creating an IP-Pool.
 Note that the kernel driver module has to be pre-loaded on the node for full functionality.

-• Robin has the ability to bond virtual functions, which are attached to POD, from different physical functions.
+• Robin CNP has the ability to bond virtual functions, which are attached to POD, from different physical functions.

 19.3.
 Soft Affinity Support